Taking patient feedback seriously (without the panic): How to respond to negative reviews online

 Instead, focus on what issues can be addressed, and how the clinic plans on improving based on the feedback it has received.
 Keep in mind that under the Consumer Review Fairness Act, it is unlawful to restrict or penalize patients for their online reviews, so do not ask the patient to remove their review during the meeting, as this could result in federal fines.

 However, reaching out to a patient might be difficult if the complaint is anonymous or if the physician is unable to confirm the identity of the patient that left the review.
 In this case, responding on the public forum by acknowledging the issues mentioned while reinforcing the clinic’s goal of providing the best patient care possible is the best approach.
-Consider adding a phone number or email address so that the unidentified patient can respond directly if they have any further comments or if they are interested in a personal discussion.

 In any public response to online reviews, always thank patients for their input.
 Finally, feel free to ask patients with positive experiences to leave reviews as well.
 This way, one negative review will not affect the overall grade of the practice and protect the physician from negatively skewed reviews.